alephium/alephium-frontend/apps/explorer/README.md

-# Alephium Explorer - Front-end
+# Alephium Explorer - frontend

-A blockchain explorer front-end for Alephium.
+A blockchain explorer frontend for Alephium.

 ## Features